 An epic in Jira is a type of issue that represents a large body of work that can be broken down into smaller, related issues such as stories or tasks.
 An epic is used to track and organize work that is related to a larger project or objective.
 Example: An epic for implementing a new payment system for an e-commerce website.

 In Jira, there are different levels of hierarchy in issues, allowing you to organize your work in a way that makes sense for your projects.
-The different levels of hierarchy in Jira include:
+The different Jira issue-type hierarchy includes:

 - Epic, occupying the topmost position